Non-canonical Conformal Attractors for Single Field Inflation: Superconformal realization of the setup

 We are now in a position to construct the action that we defined in Eq.(\ref{eq_f}).
 In order to do so, we will only consider the case in the above K$\ddot{a}$hler matrix $G_{I\bar{J}}$ leading to flat direction, and hence the condition is

 Written explicitly, the components of this flat K$\ddot{a}$hler metric are as follows:

 In terms of these components the Lagrangian Eq.(\ref{eq_s7}) takes the form

 Here we have not written the terms associated with the stabilizer field as we know that this field attains zero vev during inflation.
-If we assume the fields are real
+If we assume the fields are real during inflation (corresponding partners are stabilized at zero during inflation)